-- Despite this overburdening and decline in quality, expenditure on infrastructure out of the total available infrastructure budget has been low.
+- Despite this overburdening and decline in quality, expenditure on infrastructure out of its total available budget has been low.
 In FY 2017-18, only 48 per cent of the total available budget for infrastructure was spent across all states. - For instance, while Odisha, Jharkhand, and Telangana were among the states to have reported zero health centres functioning as per IPHS norms over the last three years.
-Expenditure on infrastructure as a proportion of their total available infrastructure budget, however, remained low at 33, 25 and 8 per cent, respectively. - Expenditure was also low in Bihar (3 per cent), Gujarat (3 per cent), and Nagaland (1 per cent).
+Expenditure on infrastructure as a proportion of their total available infrastructure budget remained low at 33 per cent, 25 per cent, and 8 per cent, respectively. - Expenditure was also low in Bihar (3 per cent), Gujarat (3 per cent), and Nagaland (1 per cent).